 This is a financial document that the borrower gives to the lender which verifies the amount of money the borrower has in reserve in the bank.
 Sometimes lenders want to see a certain amount of money in reserves in order to approve a mortgage loan.

-The government agency that offers benefits to Military Veterans and in the case of home loans, offers a guarantee that a portion of the loan will be repaid if the borrower defaults.
+The government agency that offers benefits to US Veterans and in the case of home loans offers a guarantee that a portion of the loan will be repaid if the borrower defaults.

 When the owner of a property contends that a legal claim for payment can be placed against the property.